ossia/score-docs/docs/quick-start/breaking-the-timeline.md

 ![Enabling trigger](/score-docs/assets/images/quick-start/breaking-the-timeline/interactive-trigger.gif "Enabling trigger")

-In the example above, we use as an input, one button of a Korg nanoKontrol controller.
+In the example above, we use as an input, one button of a Korg nanoKontrol [Midi controller](/score-docs/docs/references/devices-types/midiin-device.html).
 When done, you will see in the inspector the address of the dropped parameter in the address field.

 > You may also drop the parameter on the address field of the trigger point inspector.